OfferUp Review: Is It Worth It to Sell Your Stuff?

 I will usually text the buyer: “The final price of the item is $100.
 Please bring cash when we meet in person.
 Thank you!”

-All of my transactions have gone smoothly, and no one has tried to negotiate a lower price after meeting and seeing the item in person.
+My transactions have gone smoothly, and no one has tried negotiating a lower price after meeting and seeing the item in person.
 OfferUp advises buyers and sellers to stick to using cash to make the payment.

 3 Ways to Sell Your Items Fast

-Personally, the most important thing is to actually get rid of the item rather than trying to squeeze out a decent profit from the sale.
-If you’re in the same boat, these are some ways to sell your items quickly.
+Personally, I think the most important thing is to actually get rid of the item rather than trying to squeeze out a decent profit from the sale.
+If you’re in the same boat, here are some ways to sell your items quickly.

 1. Price it competitively

-Because my goal is to move the item quickly, I always price it slightly lower than my competition — 10 to 20 percent lower.
+Because I aim to move the item quickly, I always price it slightly lower than my competition, 10 to 20 percent lower.

 2. Respond to questions quickly

 I also respond as fast as possible whenever someone asks a question.
-Turn on your app notifications so you can see when people are asking you questions.
+Turn on your app notifications to see when people are asking you questions.

 3. Take awesome photos that are way better than your competition

 The most frustrating thing when shopping online is bad photos.
 You know what I’m talking about!
-Bad photos are blurry, dark and mysterious.
+Bad images are blurry, dark, and mysterious.
 It doesn’t give you an accurate idea of what the item looks like or how big it is.

-The best way to get rid of your item is to be very thorough about the photos and description so that buyers don’t skip to the next seller or ask you the same questions over and over.
+The best way to get rid of your item is to be thorough about the photos and description so that buyers don’t skip to the next seller or repeatedly ask you the same questions.

 1. Take photos in the daytime

 Make sure the space is brightly lit.
 Take photos when the sun is out, and you can clearly see the item.
-If you take the photo at night, make sure the room is brightly and evenly lit.
+If you take the picture at night, ensure the room is brightly and evenly lit.

 2. Cover all angles

 I often wonder why many sellers stop at two photos when taking photos from your phone is easy!
-Take at least 4-5 photos of each of your items, and make sure each photo serves a purpose.
+Take at least 4-5 pictures of each item, and make sure each photo serves a purpose.
 Think about taking close-ups and shots from various angles (top, side, bottom), so you’re showing the item in its entirety.

 3. Use flash, if necessary

-If the item is black or dark, it might be hard to see details.
+It might be hard to see details if the item is black or dark.
 In these instances, I turn on the flash on my phone so that you can see the details a little better.
 However, flash sometimes compromises the actual color of the item.

 If you can’t seem to get an accurate photo, do the best you can (whether you use flash or not), but the most important thing is to give buyers a heads up in the description.
 (For example, if you’re selling a navy blue jacket that looks black in the photos.)